janpreet/vigilant-dollop/_posts/2024-07-29-kado-story.md

 permalink: /kado-story
 ---

 Over the past month, I've dedicated my evenings to developing a project called [Kado](https://github.com/janpreet/kado){:target="_blank" rel="noopener"}.
 With a toddler at home, my coding sessions were limited to the quiet hours after bedtime, often extending until midnight.
 It's been a challenging but rewarding experience.
-I plan this blog post to paint back story of project Kado.
-I expect a follow-up post as a technical deep dive into Kado's real life operations.
+This blog post aims to paint the story of project Kado.
+I also expect a follow-up post as a technical deep dive into Kado's real life operations and how I use it.

-Kado was born out of a practical need in my homelab setup, as it was frustrated to constantly switch between Ansible and Terraform amd I wanted to control them both using a single YAML file.
+Kado was born out of a practical need in my homelab setup, as it was frustrating to constantly switch between Ansible and Terraform, and I wanted to control them both using a single YAML file.

 My wife not only came up with the name "Kado" and designed its logo but also contributed several internal code terms like "beads," "relay," and "path."
 The "kado set" command was her suggestion as well.